n0pe-sled/n0pe-sled.github.io/_posts/2017-01-13-WMI-Persistence.markdown

 4. Persistence through the MSDTC Service
 5. WMI Permanent Event Subscriptions

 Personally I like to use WMI as my persistence mechanism.
 It is hard to detect, difficult to remove, doesn't require payloads saved on disk, and **_can_** be implemented easily.
-So how does it work.
-Well at a very high level to establish persistence it is a three step process.
+So how does it work?
+Well, at a very high level to establish persistence it is a three step process.

 1. Establish an event filter to trigger on system boot
 2. Establish an command line consumer to run the payload